MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/how-do-i-change-the-prefix-output-on-every-trace-line-.md

 ---
-title: How do I change the prefix output on every trace line
+title: How do I Change the Prefix Output on Every Trace Line
 description: How do I change the prefix output on every trace line ms.date: 04/20/2017
 ---